 Lotus can be an easy new plant to grow.
 What you need to know about lotus before adding them to your pond:

 - They can grow in patio ponds to larger ponds.
-Often people like them in larger ponds, 10 x 10 or larger because they are such a large plant.
-They can grow 2 to 4 feet tall!
+Often people like them in larger ponds, 10 x 10 feet or larger because they are such a big plant.
+They can grow 2 to 5 feet tall!

 - Plant them in full sun.
 (6 hours of sun or more).
 They don’t do as well in a shady pond.

 - Plant them in calm water.
 They flower through the summer and each bloom will last 3 to 4 days.
-Cut them off when they are spent.
-Put in tablet fertilizer every month.
+Cut blooms off when they are spent.
+Put in a tablet fertilizer every month.

-- Pots need to be 16 to 20 inches depending of the variety you get.
+- Pots need to be the right size for your plant so make sure you read about it when you purchase them – it all depends of the variety you get.
 Bigger pots yield bigger blooms!

-- When adding a freshly potted lotus to your pond, place it only a couple inches under the water.
-Once it starts growing, then move it to just a little deeper.
+- When adding a freshly-potted lotus to your pond, place it only a couple inches under the water.
+Once it starts growing, move it to just a little deeper.
 Depending on the variety, they can go from 4 inches to 18 inches deep.

 - When adding new plants make sure the pond water is above 60° or 70° when adding tropical plants.